-Darioush Winery is a visually intriguing looking winery specializing in premium wines.
-It was founded in 1997 by Iranian born, Darioush Khaledi and his wife Shahpar with their first vintage released that year.
-The ‘Persian Palace’, i.e., hospitality center was not completed until 2004 and was constructed with stones imported from quarries near Shiraz.
+Darioush Winery, specializes in premium wines and was founded in 1997 by Iranian born, Darioush Khaledi and his wife Shahpar with their first vintage released that year.
+The visually stunning ‘Persian palace’, i.e., hospitality center was not completed until 2004 and was constructed with stones imported from quarries near Shiraz.

-Darioush’s father was a hobby wine maker and during his formative years, Darioush grew up around wine (well prior to the Islamic revolution in 1979).
-After college he became a civil engineer in Iran working on select government projects.
+Darioush’s father was a hobby wine maker; during his formative years, Darioush grew up exposed to wine which was well prior to the Islamic revolution in 1979.
+After college he became a civil engineer in Iran working on government projects.

 Through a sponsorship from Shahpar’s sister who was already living in Los Angeles, Darioush and Shahpar immigrated to the USA in 1976.
 He did not yet speak English, although he spoke Farsi, French and Russian.
 Over time with his brother-in-law Parviz (Paul) Vazin, they built one of the most successful independently operated grocery store chains in the USA.
 Their first purchase was the failing Top Valu Market near Torrance.
 The parent company was called K.V.
 Mart Co – combining the first initials of the men’s last names, Khaledi and Vazin.